 1. Common Projects – Original Achilles

-The one, the only: Original Achilles from Common Projects.
-Since their auspicious debut in 2004, these minimalist sneakers have come to redefine minimalist footwear, paving the way for an entire industry of luxury trainers.
+There are not many shoes like Common Projects Original Achilles.
+Since their auspicious debut in 2004, these men’s minimalist sneakers have come to redefine minimalist footwear, paving the way for an entire industry of luxury trainers.
 Decked out in all white from front to back (gold-embossed serial number notwithstanding), every pair of Achilles deliver top-shelf quality with Zen-like precision.
 Drake loves them.
 Kanye loves them.
 You’ll love them too.
 Assuming you can afford them, that is.

 2. Common Projects – Suede Slip-On Sneakers

 One look at the Suede Slip-On Sneakers from Common Projects, and your feet are already feeling more comfortable.
 Distinguished by premium materials and a downright classic design, each silhouette hosts elasticated side inserts, leather lining, and a padded collar for all-day support.
 Rarely does simplicity render such an envious impression as it does with these heavenly low top kicks.

 3. Oliver Cabell – Erving

 Looking for an affordable alternative to Common Projects?
 Then check out Oliver Cabell, a Minneapolis-based sneaker brand that launched in 2017 and wasted no time in exploding all over the world stage.
 The Erving–which reworks a classic cap-toe basketball sneaker from the ground up–remains one of the minimalist’s brand’s finest statements.
 Every pair of these men’s fashion sneakers is hand-stitched and lasted in Albacete, Spain, using an array of quality leathers.
 Sealing the deal are waxed cotton Italian laces.

 4. Oliver Cabell – Low 1

 Oliver Cabell keeps the hits coming with the Low 1, another bona fide Common Projects alternative.
 Like the Erving, this low-top, low profile silhouette employs a range of premium leathers to downright superb effect.
-The result is a minimalist stunner that looks clean, feels great, and won’t deplete your bank account.
+The result is a minimalist sneaker that looks clean, feels great, and won’t deplete your bank account.
 These slick handmade shoes are calling.